-With a production capacity of assembling over 25,000 surface-mount (SMT) components per hour on four machines, our SMT electronics manufacturing service covers the complete spectrum of case sizes, including QFB, BGA µBGA, CBDA, CSP, Flip-Chip and 0204.
+With a production capacity of assembling over 25,000 surface-mount (SMT) components per hour on five machines in Germany and two in Romania, our SMT electronics manufacturing service covers the complete spectrum of case sizes, including QFB, BGA µBGA, CBDA, CSP, Flip-Chip and 0204.

 For prototypes and small-series orders, we also offer vapor phase soldering in addition to standard reflow soldering.
 For vapor phase soldering, we use the Asscon VP 32 Vapor Phase (Galden LS230) soldering system.
 Vapor phase soldering allows us to solder electronic components at lower peak temperatures.